reactos/reactos/CONTRIBUTING.md

 See [Submitting Patches] for details.

+### Commit style

+Our commit style is defined in a __[commit template]__.
+Use it as a reference or turn it on using `git config commit.template .gitmessage`.
+This will set this template as an initial commit message for the new commits in your local repository.

 ### Rules and Recommendations

 - *Use your __real name__ and __real email__.* We do not accept anonymous contributions!